 The initial shock of “The Mash” being such a huge Billboard triumph led Pickett to re-engage with the theme again and again.
 However, it seemed that the wider public – not just in the US – weren’t ready to take monster-themed music on as a genre in its own right – at least not yet.
 Despite “The Mash” being something of a one-hit-wonder, nothing was going to stop him from re-running his 15 minutes of fame.
 And who could blame him?

-So tonight, be sure to raise a glass to Bobby ‘Boris’ Pickett, a true artist who stuck to his parody guns for decades.
+So this Halloween, raise a glass to Bobby “Boris” Pickett, a true artist who stuck to his parody guns for decades.
 His choice to leave ‘serious acting’ behind for the odd novelty tune has brought joy to millions of monster-lovers the world over – and long may that bonkers little tune, written in the space of an hour, continue to kick out for many years to come.

 Photo of Boris Karloff: Wikimedia Commons